PLS was established in 2001 and has grown over the years to become the most powerful Pennsylvania

 in judicial proceedings and other court-related matters.
 Her extensive "south of the border" experience has also

 led her into the group travel and convention business throughout Mexico, Central America, and the Caribbean.

-In 2013 she co-founded the first "Capitol All Star Game" which has now become an annual event featuring our state
+In 2014 she co-founded the first "Capitol All Star Game" which featured our state

-legislators, both chambers, both parties, playing a softball game at Metro Bank Park while raising funds for the food banks
+legislators, both chambers, both parties, playing a softball game at First National Bank Park while raising funds for the food banks

 and food pantries across our state.